 - Dog bowls may still smell of the last meal they held, so you might try using a paper plate instead of a dog bowl to reduce nausea.

-If your dog is vomiting, your dog will not feel like eating, and you can withhold food for 12-24 hours.5,6 After this time period, reintroduce small amounts of water.
+If your dog is vomiting, your dog will not feel like eating, and you can withhold food for 12-24 hours.5,6 After this period, reintroduce small amounts of water.

-If your dog can keep down the water, then offer a few bites of a bland diet.5,6 Good bland diet options include commercial gastrointestinal diets and home-cooked foods such as plain, boiled chicken or cooked, plain white rice.5,6
+If your dog can keep down the water, then offer a few bites of a bland diet.5,6 Good bland diet options include commercial gastrointestinal diets and home-cooked foods such as plain, boiled chicken or cooked plain white rice.5,6

-Keep in mind that pain can come from many different sources.
-Arthritis pain, for example, can cause your dog to not eat.
+Remember that pain can come from many different sources, not just cancer.
+Arthritis pain, for example, can cause your dog not to eat.
 It’s important to discover the source of your dog’s pain and address it directly.
-Once pain is better managed, dogs usually resume eating normally.

 When to Call Your Vet About Your Dog Not Eating

-It can sometimes be hard to decide when exactly to contact your veterinarian when you notice your dog not eating.
+It can sometimes be hard to decide when to contact your veterinarian when you notice your dog not eating.
 Is it an emergency?

 You know your dog best, so trust your gut instincts and contact your veterinarian if you are concerned about your dog’s appetite.
 The sooner you get whatever is wrong addressed, the better.